Manisankar-ch/javaTutorial/README.md

 # javaTutorial
-This is line one in this brach
+This is line one in this Main brach
-This is another line in branch
+This is another line in Main branch